xyperine/Icons-Creator/README.md

 ## About :information_source:

 > [!NOTE]
-> The project is not supported anymore.
-However, I have some drafts for future updates, and when (and if) I have time for it, I will update it.
+> The project is not actively supported.
+However, when (and if) I have time for it, I will update it.

 This tool can create icons of any 3D object imported in Unity: prefabs, models, and objects on the opened scenes.
 Also you can make icons out of entire folders containing 3D objects.